 The life altering impact of my visit began as I opened the door and was greeted with the gaunt frailty and far-away stares of sick men appearing more like Auschwitz victims than citizen of a vibrant San Francisco.
 Open, oozing sores both dark and large were visible on many who were seated in the waiting room.
 The receptionist, seeing my innocence, quickly ushered me into a separate room to wait on the office manager who would be my contact.

 My contact greeted me with a kind smile and handshake of reassurance.
 He told me he greatly appreciated me visiting and he related how difficult it had been to get other vendors to service the account let alone visit their clinic.
 Prior to entering the building, I had endured the first catcall I had ever received – by a man.
-It both scared me and acted as a reminder – I never catcalled a woman in my life.
+It both scared me and acted as a reminder – I never catcalled a woman in my life after that experience.
 I thanked my new customer and assured him I would be visiting once a month to check on their printing needs.

 I visited the AIDS Foundation offices throughout 1986.
 And each visit was a reminder of how lucky I was, the devastation I was seeing first hand, and the maturation process I was undergoing.

-Today, having lost two friends to the AIDS virus, one gay man and one straight man, I look back on that job with Moore and rejoice in the lessons I learned, cringe at the abuse I endured, and marveled at the relationships I made.
+Today, having lost two friends to the AIDS virus, one gay man and one straight man, I look back on that job and rejoice in the lessons I learned, cringe at the abuse I endured, and marveled at the relationships I made.